BIS Innovation Hub

 </RmtInf>

-The presence of the FX Quote ID is validated by Nexus and is used by Nexus to validate the exchange rate applied to the payment.
+The presence of the Quote ID is validated by Nexus and is used by Nexus to validate the exchange rate applied to the payment.

-If no FX Quote ID is present, Nexus will validate that the Source PSP “owns” or has right to make payments from the Destination SAP, as defined in the Intermediary Agent 2 block.)
+If no Quote ID is present, Nexus will validate that the Source PSP “owns” or has right to make payments from the Destination SAP, as defined in the Intermediary Agent 2 block.)

 Up to three recurrences of the Additional Remittance Information element are allowed in a Nexus message.
 Two recurrences are free to use for other purposes.